somework/cqrs/docs/reference.md

   `SomeWork\CqrsBundle\Contract\MessageNamingStrategy`.
 They control the human readable message names exposed in CLI tooling and diagnostics.
 * **retry_policies** – services implementing
   `SomeWork\CqrsBundle\Contract\RetryPolicy`.
+Each section defines a `default` service applied to the entire message type and an optional `map` of message-specific overrides.
+Keys inside `map` may reference a concrete message class, a parent class, or an interface implemented by the message.
-The buses merge the returned stamps into each dispatch call so you can apply custom retry strategies per message type.
+  The buses merge the returned stamps into each dispatch call so you can tailor retry behaviour per message or shared contracts.
 * **serialization** – services implementing
   `SomeWork\CqrsBundle\Contract\MessageSerializer`.
 When the service returns a `SerializerStamp` it is appended to the dispatch call.